jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_unprotect_range_with_options.rs` - Demonstrates
   unprotecting ranges in a protected worksheet, with additional options.

-* `doc_worksheet_use_future_functions.rs` - Demonstrates different ways to
-  handle writing Future Functions to a worksheet.

 * `doc_worksheet_write_array_formula.rs` - Demonstrates writing an array
   formulas to a worksheet.